 Looking for purpose-built air-gapped nodes?
 Check out StoneFly DR365VIVA.

-What is Air-Gapping?
+What is Air Gap Backup?

 Air-gapping is an advanced data protection feature used to isolate and detach target storage volumes from unsecure networks, production environments, and host platforms.
+Air gap backups are backup stored in air-gapped volumes.

-In other words, air-gapped volumes are “turned-off” by default and are inaccessible to applications, databases, users, and workloads running on the production environment.
+Air-gapped volumes are “turned-off” by default and are inaccessible to applications, databases, users, and workloads running on the production environment.
 Air-gapped data storage only becomes accessible when it is “turned-on”.

 Depending on the software and vendor, the ability to turn-on and turn-off air-gap volumes can be manual or automatic via user-defined policies.
 Additionally, also dependent on the vendor, air-gap volumes can be provisioned on-premises and/or in the cloud.

 Air-gapped backups leverage air-gapped target storage volumes to store backups, snapshots, replicas, and redundant copies of business-critical volumes.
-As air-gapped volumes are turned-off and inaccessible by default, they keep the stored data safe from any disaster that may affect the primary production environment.
+As air-gapped volumes are turned-off and inaccessible by default, they keep the stored backup data safe from any disaster that may affect the primary production environment.

 In the event of a disaster, air-gapped volumes can be turned-on and the data stored in them can be used to restore operations quickly and seamlessly – without fail.